Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/ReadSymbolsFromMobileStyle/README.md

 ## How it works

 1. Create a new `SymbolStyle` from a stylx file, and load it.
-2. Get a list of symbols in the style by calling `SymbolStyle::searchSymbols`.
+2. Get a list of symbols in the style by calling `SymbolStyle::searchSymbolsAsync` within `ReadSymbolsFromMobileStyle::searchSymbolLayer`.
 3. Display the resulting `SymbolStyleSearchResultListModel` inside a series of ComboBoxes.
-4. When symbol selections change, create a new multilayer symbol by passing the keys for the selected symbols into `SymbolStyle::fetchSymbol`.
+4. When symbol selections change, create a new multilayer symbol by passing the keys for the selected symbols into `SymbolStyle::fetchSymbolAsync`.
-5. Iterate through the symbol layers and color lock all symbol layers except the base layer and update the current symbol preview image by calling `Symbol::createSwatch`.
+5. Iterate through the symbol layers and color lock all symbol layers except the base layer and update the current symbol preview image by calling `Symbol::createSwatchAsync`.
 6. Create graphics symbolized with the current symbol when the user taps the map view.

 ## Relevant API